splicemachine/splice-community-sample-code/tutorial-mqtt-spark-streaming/README.md

 - SaveRDD.java - inserts the data into Splice Machine using the RFIDMessageVTI class
 - SparkStreamingMQTT.java - This is the spark streaming job that reads messages from the MQTT queue.

+##Scripts
+- /ddl/create-tables.sql - Create the table where RFID messages will be stored
+- /scripts/run-mqtt-spark-streaming.sh - Script for starting the Spark Streaming Job

 #How to Deploy the tutorial code
 - Compile and package the code: mvn clean compile package